angular/components/guides/theming.md

 ## What is theming?

-Angular Material's theming system lets you customize color and typography styles for components in your application.
+Angular Material's theming system lets you customize color, typography, and density styles for components in your application.
 The theming system is based on Google's [Material Design][material-design-theming] specification.